Morita equivalence and Morita duality for rings with local units and subcategory of projective unitary modules: Azumaya-Morita duality for rings with local units

-Let $R$ and $S$ be two rings with identity and assume that $U'$ is an $R$-$S$-bimodule.
-We recall from \cite{and} that $U'$ is called Morita duality in case the mappings $\mu: S \rightarrow {\rm End}_R(U')$ and $\lambda: R \rightarrow {\rm End}_S(U')$ are isomorphisms and $_RU'$ and ${U'}_S$ are injective cogenerators in $R$-Mod and Mod-$S$, respectively.
-By using of Lemmas \ref{ref1}, \ref{ref2} and \cite[Theorem 24.1]{and}, we can see that every $R$-$S$-bimodule which has the properties $(I)$-$(IV)$ is Morita duality.
-Let $V$ be a Morita duality $R$-$S$-bimodule.
-If either $R$ is a left artinian ring or $S$ is a right artinian ring, then we can easily see that $V$ has the properties $(I)$-$(IV)$.
+Let $R$ and $S$ be two rings with identity.
+We recall from \cite{and} that a balanced $R$-$S$-bimodule $U'$ is called Morita duality in case $_RU'$ and $U'_S$ are injective cogenerators in $R$-Mod and Mod-$S$, respectively.
+Every $R$-$S$-bimodule which has the properties $(I)$-$(III)$ is Morita duality.
+But by using \cite[Propositions 29.8 and 47.8]{wi}, the converse holds if either $R$ is a left artinian ring or $S$ is a right artinian ring.
 Now we define Morita duality bimodule for rings with local units.

-\begin{Def} A unitary $R$-$S$-bimodule $U$ is {\rm Morita duality} if it has the properties $(I)$-$(IV)$. \end{Def}
+\begin{Def} A unitary $R$-$S$-bimodule $U$ is {\rm Morita duality} if it has the properties $(I)$-$(III)$. \end{Def}